-3.26 Pedestrian access to the site is currently available from Chesham Road and Molyneaux Avenue - the latter also serving as the primary access for HMP The Mount, for properties on Lancaster Drive, Mitchell Close and Lysander Close.

-- 3.27 Pedestrian and cycle access to and from the site through to the village centre is via Chesham Road as Molyneaux Road to the west leading to Lancaster Drive at the north, and Hyde Lane to the east both provide no through route. - 3.28 It is therefore considered that, although the site is readily accessible to the wider road network, there is an opportunity for further pedestrian and cycle routes to be implemented to, from and through the site.
-Pedestrian links between the site and existing residential street including Hyde Lane and Mitchell Close will be expected as part of the overall development.
+- 3.28 Informal pedestrian access to the site is currently available from Chesham Road and Molyneaux Avenue - the latter also serving as the primary pedestrian access to HMP The Mount and to properties on Lancaster Drive, Mitchell Close and Lysander Close. - 3.29 PThe only pedestrian and cycle access to local services is via Chesham Road which provides a route to the village centre.
+There are no through routes on Molyneaux Avenue, Lancaster Drive or Hyde Lane. - 3.30 It is therefore considered that, although the site is readily accessible to the wider road network, there is an opportunity for further pedestrian and cycle routes to be implemented to, from and through the site.
+Pedestrian links between the site and existing residential streets, including Hyde Lane and Mitchell Close, will be expected as part of the overall development.
 In addition to this, there is a need for a potential pedestrian crossing between the site and Chesham Road to ensure a safe pedestrian link into the village area.
-These can be integrated into the development of the site during the detailed masterplanning and urban design stages.
+These can be integrated into the development of the site during the detailed design stages.